-When people ask me why I chose to study in Brussels I usually respond that it was a coincidence.
+When people ask me why I chose to study in Brussels, I usually respond that it was a coincidence.
 Since I had only managed to come back to university in fall 2017, I didn’t feel ready at all to apply for a study abroad program.
 At that point my chronic illness and all the related bureaucracy and therapies had taken up so much time that I didn’t dare to add something to my already full plate.
-I felt still pretty unstable and could barely manage my life as it was.
-In spring 2018 my friends met up with our teachers to discuss the details for their upcoming stay abroad and were busy filling out their applications and picking a partner university.
-Starting with the most important points like emergency room or medication supply for six months, the list with reasons why I couldn’t study abroad ended with things like finding friends and homesickness.
+I still felt pretty unstable and could barely manage my life as it was.
+In spring 2018, my friends met up with our teachers to discuss the details for their upcoming stay abroad and were busy filling out their applications and picking a partner university.
+Starting with the most important points like emergency room or medication supply for six months, the list with reasons why I couldn’t study abroad ended with things like the possible impossibility of finding new friends and homesickness.
 It seemed impossible to find the courage to apply.
-Yet I did apply because once again in my life my perspective changed.
-Still, it was already too late, the application period was over and I was angry and relieved at the same time.
+Yet suddenly I wanted to, because once again in my life my perspective changed.
+However, it was already too late, the application period was over and I was angry and relieved at the same time.
 Out of curiosity I looked up hospitals in Brussels and found many emergency rooms near my campus.
 I closed the tab and moved on.
 Some weeks later I received an email about free spots in the Erasmus program.
 The coordinators almost begged us to apply and this time I took a chance and applied.

-The first week I stayed in an airbnb because the student residence only offered contracts for the official time for a semester or quadrimester as they call it in Brussels.
+During the first week, I stayed in an airbnb because the student residence only offered contracts for the official time of a semester or quadrimester as they call it in Brussels.
 Since I had arrived a week early to participate in the introduction week to brush up my French a little and to have a short break before the next semester would start, I could only move in on February 1st.
 The first days felt like a little vacation.

 The second week I had a really bad toothache and it turned out it was my wisdom tooth pushing through.
 The dentist at the emergency clinic removed it on the same day.
 There I was, a sick chick in Brussels, with a chubby cheek and no clue about my schedule.
 Homesickness hit me harder than ever.
 I cried to my cool packs and thought that I should’ve sticked to my initial feeling and stayed at home.
 However, a few waffles and frites later, I pulled myself together, figured out the schedule and handed it in.
 Finally I had a plan and felt better.